DLL Procedure Parameters and C Data Types

 ATEasy's Any type accepts both VAL and Var type.

-When a parameter is explicitly declared to be a pointer with an asterisk (that is, type * variable_name) and type has an ATEasy equivalent of Val xxx, you must change the ATEasy Val type to ATEasy Var.
-If there is no ATEasy Val xxx equivalent, then there is no ATEasy equivalent for that pointer type.
+When a parameter is explicitly declared to be a pointer with an asterisk (that is, type * variable_name) and type has an ATEasy equivalent of Val xxx, you must change the ATEasy Val type to ATEasy Var. in C a pointer parameter can also be declared in ATEasy as array parameter depends on the description of that parameter.

-Pointers in C structure, should be declared as DWord (4 bytes value to hold the pointer), Use the ATEasy & operator to set the pointer and MemoryCopy internal function to set or get the value from the pointer.
+If a C function returns a pointer to data (for example array, structure or even a pointer to a basic data type), in ATEasy it should be declared as APointer (4 or 8 bytes value to hold the pointer depends on the run-time used 32 or 64-bit), Use the ATEasy MemoryCopy internal function to set or get the value from the pointer.

 In ATEasy 5.0, for a callback function as DLL procedure parameter, you can declare as Val param of type Procedure.
 The procedure would be either one that defined in ATEasy or a DLL Procedure.
 The validity of Procedure's (callback function's) definition cannot be checked by ATEasy, thus it is the user's responsibility to make sure exactly to define what is being required for its parameters.
 Please see an example for callback function.